May 1 2010

 Meanwhile, 70 percent of internet porn traffic occurs during the American 9-to-5 workday.

-People have always complained about public participation online disintegrating into follow-the-leader pissing contests, and low signal to noise ration chatter.
-In the face of this vast sea of garbage, people turn inwards to their tightly clustered social networks.
-Why would they waste their time with all this other garbage that only geeks care about?
-Facebook and Google both want privacy to be the killer app.
+Facebook and Google don’t want privacy to be the killer app, they want to kill the traditional idea of privacy.
 Thousands more branded pretenders to the data-throne scream for attention.
-In fact, the very future of branding itself is already disintegrating into a domestic distopia.
 More and more, immediacy is valued almost for its own sake, epitomized by the rampant and open nature of emerging social technologies.

 “The network shapes us and where you are located in the network has significant implications for the experience you have in life.